Understanding SaaS

 The pros

-In comparison to the traditional software management approach, SaaS is cost effective, since it eliminates overhead IT costs by circumventing the need for an in-house specialist; maintenance and management is conducted over the internet.
+Unlike the traditional software management approach, SaaS is cost effective, since it eliminates IT overheads by circumventing the need for in-house specialists, while maintenance and management is conducted over the internet.
 What is more, the subscription model of SaaS (monthly or annually) enables firms to spread their outgoings and pay only for what they use.

 Another benefit of the SaaS model is that recipients automatically get the latest version of the software.
 There is no need to dedicate resources to application updates, patching, downloads, licensing, or other elements.
 All is upgraded over the cloud, by the provider, and version control and system compatibility are maintained.